tanveerm176/FICS-Compose/README.md

 allowing them to understand some of the risks associated with fixed income investing.

 This app is created using the Android Studio IDE, Kotlin, and Jetpack Compose UI Framework.
 Aside from the Simulator and Portfolio screens, the app follows Model-View-Viewmodel architecture.
-The Simulator and Portfolio screen follow Event Driven Architecture.
 The app includes a persistent database and uses coroutines.

 Users are able to do the following:
 [] Navigate Welcome and Tutorial screen which introduce the app, it's features, as well as a brief introduction to Fixed Income Investing